-This statement becomes more profound when we realise it was uttered by a young Jewish woman, price Anne Frank who died in a Nazi concentration camp.
-When we think of being generous we often think of the personal cost of our giving, treat how much we may lose in the process of giving something away.
+This statement becomes more profound when we realise it was uttered by a young Jewish woman, Anne Frank who died in a Nazi concentration camp.
+When we think of being generous we often think of the personal cost of our giving, how much we may lose in the process of giving something away.

-South Africans, viagra 40mg through our practice of ubuntu, have long been known as people with a spirit of generosity.
+South Africans, through our practice of ubuntu, have long been known as people with a spirit of generosity.
 And some of our wealthiest citizens rank highly on the culture of philanthropy index (giving money to charity).
 But in 2012 we only ranked 70th on the world giving index.
 What has changed?

 Has the global recession affected our giving?
 And is generosity only determined by the amount of money we give or are there other ways to be generous?

 A research report recently proved there is a link between being generous and our levels of happiness.
 Giving clearly makes us feel good.
 So what’s stopping us from giving more?

 Welcome to week 6 of the HEARTLINES Values & Money campaign.
 This week we focus on the money value generosity in giving.

 Generosity offers us a unique way to overcome the negative effects of apartheid through restoring relationships or building new ones.
 Whether it’s extending forgiveness, paying for the education of a child or being willing to share our wealth with those struggling financially, we can see the power of generosity to rebuild our nation.